 Chris is a Partner with Harper Grey and has over 25 years’ experience with all aspects of civil litigation.
 The focus of Chris’ practice is complex, multi-party disputes.
 He is counsel in some of Canada’s largest and most technically challenging cases in the fields of product liability, environmental contamination and construction.

 Chris’ education and background in the field of chemical engineering makes him particularly adept at dealing with complex issues and evidence such as hydrocarbon migration in soils, large scale landslides, covalent bond failure analysis, and econometric modeling.
-Chris’ case experience includes acting as counsel in the Mount Polley mining disaster litigation and the tobacco health care cost-recovery lawsuits being advanced by each of the ten provinces across Canada.
+Chris’ case experience includes acting as counsel in the Mount Polley mining disaster litigation, the Canadian tobacco healthcare cost-recovery lawsuits and a number of significant class action proceedings including British Columbia’s proposed national class action for opioid-related health care costs.
+Relying on his abilities to effectively analyze complex scientific evidence, Chris’ clients also seek his advice on climate change-related matters.

-During his practice, Chris has developed close working relationships with counsel throughout Canada and has earned a strong reputation as a team player.
-He has represented his clients in courts across Canada, including the courts of appeal in British Columbia, Ontario and New Brunswick and the trial courts of British Columbia, Ontario, New Brunswick, Quebec, Saskatchewan, Manitoba, Newfoundland, and the Yukon.
-Chris also has extensive experience with mediation and is a Fellow of the Chartered Institute of Arbitrators.
+Chris has represented his clients in courts across Canada, including the Supreme Court of Canada, the courts of appeal in British Columbia, Ontario and New Brunswick and the trial courts of British Columbia, Ontario, New Brunswick, Quebec, Saskatchewan, Manitoba, Newfoundland, and the Yukon.

 Chris is Harper Grey’s Innovation Partner, Co-Chair of the Construction & Engineering Law Practice Group and has served on the firm’s executive committee.